Skidis17/Hahn-project-tasks/README.md

 ### MySQL
 1. Start your MySQL server (via command line, MySQL Workbench, or system service)
 2. Ensure MySQL is running on the default port `3306`
-3. Create a database for the project or let EF Core migrations create it
+3. Import the database schema using the provided SQL file in the repository *(Most preferable)* or let EF Core migrations create it

 ### Backend
 1. Navigate to the backend directory: